El Signo

-Antonio Sánchez Rendón (born September 4, 1954 — June 6, 2024) was a Mexican luchador, or professional wrestler, best known under the ring name El Signo (Spanish for "The Symbol").
-Rendón was part of Los Misioneros de la Muerte ("The Missionaries of Death") with Negro Navarro and El Texano a team that is credited with popularizing the Trios match in Mexico to the point that it became the most common match in Mexican Lucha Libre.
+Antonio Sánchez Rendón (born September 4, 1954 — June 6, 2024) was a Mexican professional wrestler, best known under the ring name El Signo (Spanish for "The Symbol").
+Rendón was part of Los Misioneros de la Muerte ("The Missionaries of Death") with Negro Navarro and El Texano a team that is credited with popularizing the Trios match in Mexico to the point that it became one of the most common match in various professional wrestling promotions.
 Sánchez made his professional wrestling debut in 1971 and officially retired in 2010, after 38 years of active competition.
 At least one of Sánchez's children is also a professional wrestler, working under the name Hijo del Signo ("Son of the Sign", born 1985) since 2008.

 Personal life

 Most wrestlers in Mexico try to maintain a separation between their professional career and their personal life, which is also true of Antonio Sánchez Rendón, confirming only the most basic details of his life such as birth age and location etc. He was born on September 4, 1954, in Ocotlán de Morelos, Oaxaca, Mexico, and trained for his professional wrestling career under Billy Robinson, Chamaco Azteca and El Carnicero.
-Sánchez has at least one child, a son born in 1985 who now wrestled as the enmascarado, or masked character Hijo del Signo, but since he is an enmascarado his birth name is reported on out of respect of lucha libre traditions.
+Sánchez has at least one child, a son born in 1985 who now wrestled as the masked character Hijo del Signo, but since he is an enmascarado his birth name is not reported on out of respect of lucha libre (the professional wrestling style originary from Mexico) traditions.
 It is not documented if he has other children or if he was still married to the mother of Hijo del Signo.